 Her mind is so crowded with events of her personal life and her past that she has compacted every detail into an unforgettable block of personal memorabilia.

 In the handwriting sample, spacing is non-existent.
 Everything appears to be chaotic – and yet when you enlarge the picture and follow the words, there is a strange sort of rhythm that seems to follow through.

+Notice also how the margins of the column are well justified both on the right and left sides.
 Look carefully and you will see that the lines are in fact quite straight – only the words bob up and down within them.
 In short, Jill seems to dance to her own tune.

 Her handwriting does not follow the norms of communication because there is no desire to communicate.
 It’s all about personal reflection.